Follow these instructions to manually copy and paste text and images from other sources in to the IT Glue document editor.

 Copying and pasting text

-- Open Notepad and paste your text to strip it of images and almost all styling information.
+- Open the Notepad program and paste in your text to strip it of images and almost all styling information.

-- Mac users: paste your text in to TextEdit and then click Format > Make Plain Text (Cmd+Shift+T) to strip out most of the styling.
+- For Mac users: Paste your text into the TextEdit program and then click Format > Make Plain Text (Cmd+Shift+T) to strip out most of the styling.

 This will insert the text from the source document at the cursor in the target document.
 After that's done, you can format the text in the editor using headings, bulleted, or numbered lists, etc.